 It’s basically Australia’s holiday house.
 Pre-pandemic, Bali hosted more than a million Aussies every year, from teens celebrating schoolies in Kuta to families soaking up Ubud’s tranquillity in secluded villas.
-Bali’s what you make it, at once a lavish getaway, a journey into a fascinating culture, a wellness escape or one long pub crawl.
-To ensure you have the trip to Bali you want, cast your eyes over our Read Before You Leave guide.
+Bali’s what you make it – a lavish getaway, a journey into a fascinating culture, a wellness escape or one long pub crawl.
+Now that Bali is reopening, plan your next trip with our Read Before You Leave guide.

 As of May 2022, Australians require a tourist visa to enter Bali for periods of 30 days or less.
-To stay longer, you must apply for a visa either from an Indonesian Embassy or Consulate or upon arrival in the country; the fee is US$35 (A$50).
+You can apply on arrival at the international airport; the fee is US$35 (A$50) per person.
 Your passport must have six months validity for you to enter Bali.
 For all other visas, visit the Indonesian Directorate General of Immigration website.

 Bali Ngurah Rai International Airport, otherwise known as Denpasar International Airport, is Indonesia’s second-busiest airport.

-Located 13 kilometres south of Denpasar to the south of the island, the airport has a taxi counter located outside the arrivals hall.
+Located 13 kilometres south of Denpasar, the airport has a taxi counter located outside the arrivals hall.
 Tell the attendant your destination, pay the set fare and keep a hold of your receipt to show your taxi driver.

 Check-in for Qantas-operated flights is counters C16-24 on Level 3.